 However, all that’s required to change this text string Date into a numeric value (date serial number) is to perform a simple mathematical operation that does not change the value.
 Excel will then do the conversion for you.

-The following formulas can be used as a substitute for =VALUE(E2), where E2 is the text string Date:
+The following formulas can be used as a substitute for the Excel value function =VALUE(E2), where E2 is the text string Date:

 =E2 + 0

 =E2 / 1

 Each formula takes advantage of a simple mathematical operation: addition, multiplication, division, and double negation.
 Excel converts the text string Date into a Date serial number, in this case 40359, and then applies the mathematical operation(s).
 None of which will change the numeric value.

 - Paste Special → In the dialog box select Add

 Excel converts text string Dates to serial numbers, then adds a zero and you end up with the date serial number.
 Pretty slick.

 In all of these conversions you end up with a date serial number that can be changed to a Date by modifying the cell formatting.
 I use the keyboard shortcut Ctrl+1, select the Number tab and click Date.